zerotwooneone/Skunk/README.md

 ![Animated Sensors](skunk2.gif)

+- VOC - Volitile organic compounds
+  - inferred from Eth and H2
+- Eth - Ethanol
+- CO2 - Carbondioxide
 - The red circle is the max value that has been seen
-- The grey circle is the rolling average value
+- The grey circle is the lifetime average value

 ## Setup